-If you are a blogger than your main concern should be creating content and generating revenue.
-Everything else, you can outsource to save time on what is most important.
 Scheduling pins can be very time consuming.
-Of course you need to have enough content and pins to start using scheduler and my recommendation is 30 blogposts/ 20 boards and 100 pins, but you can start using it way sooner.
+Of course, you need to have enough content and pins to start using a Pinterest scheduler — my recommendation is 30 blog posts/20 boards and 100 pins, but you can start using it way sooner.

-If you have less than 30 pins you definitely do not need scheduler as you can pin it on your own.
+If you have less than 30 pins you definitely do not need a Pinterest post scheduler, as you can pin everything on your own.

-If it takes you 1h a day to pin, that is 30h per month- using a pinterest scheduler that cost you $10-15/month is a no brainer as 30 hours can allow you to create 15-30 blog posts, which would cost you a lot more than $10-15 to outsource.
+If it takes you 1h a day to pin, that’s 30h per month.
+Using a Pinterest pin scheduler that costs $10-15/month is a no brainer, as 30 hours can allow you to create 15-30 blog posts, which would cost you a lot more than $10-15 to outsource.

 You may also like (click on the image to read more)

-Another reason why I created my Pinterest scheduler is to enable bloggers to make money with my tool.
-I have affiliate program that can help you make money with PinMeApp.
+I created my Pinterest scheduler to enable bloggers to make money with my tool.
+I have an affiliate program that can help you make money with the PinMeApp.
 You can find out more here.
 This is only available for registered users.

 Thanks for reading and watching!
 As always, let me know your thoughts.
 I’d love to hear from you.
 And if you found this slightly helpful, I’d appreciate if you could help me share with more people.
 Cheers!